pivotal/docs-tap/scst-scan/create-supply-chain-with-app-scanning.md

 This topic covers how to create a Tanzu Supply Chain with App Scanning which replaces the previous solution for Supply Chains Choreographer for Tanzu.

-## <a id="prerequisities"></a> Prerequisities
+## <a id="prerequisites"></a> Prerequisites

-This section covers what dependencies are needed in order to create and run a Tanzu Supply Chain Workload.
+This section describes what dependencies are needed to create and run a Tanzu Supply Chain Workload.

 * Installed Packages:
   * Supplychain: